qucontrol/krotov/.github/ISSUE_TEMPLATE/related-software.md

 **One-line project description**:

 How is the software related to `krotov`?
 Is it an implementation of optimal quantum control?
-If so which optimal control methods?
-If a new method, are there papers describing the method or its implementation?
+If so, which optimal control method(s)?
+If any new method, are there papers describing the method or its implementation?